-- When you are instructed to enter text or numeric characters: - For the GPSMAP 4000 series, use the Rocker or the Numeric Keypad. - For the GPSMAP 5000 series, use the on-screen keyboard. - Arrows (>) in the text indicate that you should select each item in order.
-For example, if you see "select Charts > Navigation Chart," you should select Charts, then select Navigation Chart.
+In this manual, when you are instructed to select an item, either press the soft key along the right side of the screen (GPSMAP 6000 series units) or use your finger to touch that item on the screen (GPSMAP 7000 series units) to select it.
+Small arrows (>) in the text indicate that you should select each item in order.
+For example, if you see "select Charts > Navigation Chart," you should press the Charts soft key (GPSMAP 6000 series) or touch Charts (GPSMAP 7000 series), and then press or touch Navigation Chart.